 Monitors that don't have this feature, such as ones which use your phone/tablet, will score zero for visibility in the dark.

 If the baby monitor does not include a monitor, we assess quality on a smartphone/tablet.
 Note some models only connect to a smartphone/tablet.

 We take a number of aspects into account when assessing ease of use, and we rate both the parent (carer) unit and the baby unit (which is kept in the nursery).
 Our assessments include:

-- Ease of safely and easily accessing batteries and connecting any mains adaptors
+- ease of safely and easily accessing batteries and connecting any mains adapters (cameras and viewing device)